 Although there is no direct actor training offered, as an area of study it will build on any actor’s training.

-Applications for Black British Theatre are closed.
+Applications are open for the Summer 2024 Black British Theatre and Performance Program.

 - Application Form

 - Proposal (approximately 500 words): Tell us why you would like to attend this course.

 When you are ready to begin your application, click the Apply button below.